 The ranch buildings and ranch house were all actual working buildings for the ranch.
 Chevron permitted the Jaureguis, Andy and his wife Camille, to remain on the property until they were either

-"In 1990, Andy died, and in 1996, Camille moved out and Chevron razed all of the biuldings on the land except for the ranch house.
+Andy Jauregui died in 1990, followed by Camille in 1996.
+Per Schneider (op. cit.), Chevron razed all of the buildings on the land except for the ranch house.
 The property was then sold to its neighbor,

 It wasn't an isolated instance.
 In the mid-1990s Chevron got rid of all of its nonproducing properties.
 Locally that included Mentryville in Pico Canyon and the Pioneer Oil